drghirlanda/alex/Docs/AlexManual.md

 still recorded, and if they exceed the allowed maximum the trial terminates without S2 presentation.
 This last feature makes it possible to implement omission training, i.e., to reward subjects only when they abstain from responding.
-This is controlled by the [MaxResponses](#maxresponses) parameter.
+This is controlled by the \hyperref[maxresponses] {MaxResponses} parameter.
 The default value is 1, which corresponds precisely to omission training.
 If you don't want the trial to ever terminate before the allotted time, you can use a value of MaxResponses so high that it cannot be possibly reached, such as 1000.